thecoderepublic/repository/README.md

 A different layer to put the bussiness logic in.
 Following the pattern: request -> controller -> call service -> get data from repository -> apply some logic -> return -> response

+#### Added Interfaces for Model

+The repository will implement an interface for the model, so you can easily switch the model in the repository.

 #### Installation
 `composer require thecoderepublic/repository`